Memorization, Emergence, and Explaining Reversal Failures: A Controlled Study of Relational Semantics in LLMs: Result 2: Can autoregressive LMs learn relational word logical semantics, and when?

 \subsection{Discussion.}

-\paragraph{Emergence of Relational Semantics and Generalization} We observe a phase transition phenomenon in $\text{Q}_{\mathrm{ICL}}$ once the number of inversion/symmetry training samples exceeds a threshold.
-This is consistent with prior reports of emergent capabilities with scale \cite{wei2022emergent}, but we suggests that the effective trigger can be the scale of targeted logical evidence rather than model size alone.
+\paragraph{Emergence of relational semantics and generalization} We observe a phase transition phenomenon in $\text{Q}_{\mathrm{ICL}}$ once the number of inversion/symmetry training samples exceeds a threshold.
+This is consistent with prior reports of emergent capabilities with scale \cite{wei2022emergent}, but we suggest that the effective trigger can be the scale of targeted logical evidence rather than model size alone.
 A plausible explanation is a strategy shift: below the threshold the model relies on local co-occurrence or weak memorization, whereas above it the logic signal is frequent and diverse enough to support a reusable rule mechanism, in line with grokking-style dynamics \cite{nanda2023progress}.
 The opposite trends of $\text{Q}_{\mathrm{Logic}}$ (decreasing) and $\text{Q}_{\mathrm{ICL}}$ (increasing) with larger $N$ are consistent with $\text{Q}_{\mathrm{Logic}}$ being more affected by entity-memorization interference, while $\text{Q}_{\mathrm{ICL}}$ more directly reflects relational-rule induction.

-\paragraph{Layer-wise Correlates of Relational Generalization} The Takeaway~\ref{takeaway:layer-wise} from our layer-wise analysis matches the residual-stream/circuits view in which intermediate layers are the primary locus where features are written and composed into task mechanisms, while later layers mainly read out these mechanisms and align them to the output distribution \cite{elhage2021mathematical}.
+\paragraph{Layer-wise correlates of relational generalization} The Takeaway~\ref{takeaway:layer-wise} from our layer-wise analysis matches the residual-stream/circuits view in which intermediate layers are the primary locus where features are written and composed into task mechanisms, while later layers mainly read out these mechanisms and align them to the output distribution \cite{elhage2021mathematical}.
+This interpretation is also related to logit lens and tuned lens analyses, which decode intermediate hidden states into output-space predictions to trace how model beliefs evolve across layers \cite{nostalgebraist2020logitlens,belrose2023eliciting}.
 Accordingly, when relational logic is truly learned, the corresponding mechanism can be formed early and then amplified consistently; when it is weak or not fully integrated, late layers may rely on unstable heuristics and the final readout can suppress the partial logic signal due to competition with other features or distributional alignment.
 Combined with mechanistic grokking accounts \cite{nanda2023progress}, this suggests that failing models remain in a memorization/weak-mechanism regime, producing the observed ``improve-then-drop'' behavior near the output.

-\paragraph{Grokking of Relational Semantics with $E$.}
+\paragraph{Grokking of relational semantics with $E$.}